thevpc/nuts/website/.dir-template/src/docs/info/troubleshooting.md

 ```

 ## After invoking reset mode
-After invoking reset mode, nuts commands (installed by nadmin) will not be available anymore.
+After invoking reset mode, nuts commands (installed by nuts settings) will not be available anymore.
 you should use the jar base invocation at least once to reinstall these commands.

 ```